purrfessor/gizmo/README.md

 - **API Key Problems**: Make sure you've correctly set your OpenAI API key as shown in the installation section
 - **"Too Many Requests" Errors**: OpenAI may limit how quickly you can make requests.
 Try:
-  - Using fewer research steps
+  - Using a smaller research plan size (use `-s small` instead of medium or large)
   - Waiting a few minutes before trying again
   - Breaking your research into smaller projects
 - **Disk Space**: For very large research projects, check the size of the `.memory` directory and delete it if needed after your research is complete

 ## Getting Help

-If you're having trouble or have questions about using G.I.Z.M.O.:
+If you're having trouble or have questions about using `gizmo`:
 - Check the example directory to see how a complete research project looks
 - Try running a simple research question first to get familiar with the tool
 - Refer to this README for command options and examples